 Exceptions

-When a token is canceled, you can call the check() method from it and an exception will be raised:
+When a token is cancelled, you can call the check() method on it and an exception will be raised:

 from cantok import TimeoutToken